 Power Universal Adapter

 So the first option is to check the socket type for a specific country and get a single compatible adapter.
 The second and more sensible option is to buy a universal adapter, which can be changed accordingly.
-I strongly recommend the one in the picture above, which comes with dual USB charging ports and car charger.
+I strongly recommend the one in the picture above, which comes with dual USB charging ports and a car charger.

 What to consider: